johndeighan/basic-markdown/README.md

 left, then following it with a line containing at least 3 '=' or '-' characters and no other characters.
 There can be more than one line of text, though there is usually only one.
-Also, the number of '=' characters on the last line is usually about the same as the width of the longest text line.
+Also, the number of '=' or '-' characters on the last line is usually about the same as the width of the longest text line.
 I recommend always having a blank line before and after any heading.
 For example: